DonnieTD/Liminal/ReadMe.md

 The Universe:
 - owns the full World timeline
-- knows which World is current
+- tracks the current World
 - advances execution by creating new Worlds
 - allows backward traversal for analysis